River Ant

 Hunsett drainage mill on the River Ant |

-Hunsett Drainage Windmill, Norfolk |
+Hunsett Windmill |

 River Ant near Stalham and Sutton |

-Channel to Stalham and Sutton |
+The channel divides between Stalham and Sutton |

-Stalham has a High Street which runs down the length of the village and has a great collection of take-away's, pub and various other shops.
-You will also find the Museum of Broads and a Tesco. |
+On arrival in Stalham you are greeted by Richardsons boatyard, a popular place to hire holiday cruisers .
+Stalham itself is a small town, which has a High Street containing a collection of take-away's, pub and various other local shops.
+You will also find the Museum of Broads and a Tesco supermarket. |

 Cruisers ready for hire at Richardsons Boatyard in Stalham |

-Pretty Sutton Staithe has a grassy area and the Sutton Staithe Hotel situated right next to the moorings.
+Crossing pretty Sutton Broad takes you to Sutton Staithe, which has a grassy area adjacent to the Sutton Staithe Hotel situated right next to the moorings.
 The residential village of Sutton is over the other side of the main A149 road.
 It has some lovely cottages grouped around a village pond.
 Nearby Sutton Mill is a 9 storey corn mill and is the tallest surviving windmill in the UK. |

 Boats moored at Sutton Staithe |